News & Events

 Under normal circumstances Club nights and play readings are at the smaller Church Rooms in Church Lane, Funtington

-What our audiences said about our Autumn 2019 performance of Rumours
+What our audiences said about our last production - Rumours

 "It was just what the doctor ordered in today’s gloomy environment !!
 Excellent!"